 During 1970 work commenced on converting 24 Class 27s for use on the Glasgow - Edinburgh push-pull service.
 All of the batch selected were boiler equipped, with the exception of 5374, which was then fitted with a Stone-Vapor boiler.
 Fuel capacity was increased from 500 gallons to 685 gallons.
 The locomotives would be renumber to 27101 - 27124.

+On June 19th 5358 & 5359 arrived at Darlington for bogie rotational tests.
 The passengers on the 23.45 Edinburgh - Birmingham of June 23rd probably wished for something reliable after 5324 set fire to itself at Slateford.

 On October 5th a landslide near Tyndrum derailed and rolled 5381 onto its side whilst working a freight on the Oban line.
 Just over a month later on November 16th a landslip at Attadale on the Kyle of Lochalsh line blocked the railway and trapped 5342 and various items of rolling stock.
 An improvised service operated on the Kyle side of the blockage until March 10th 1970 when the line reopened.

 Also during November operations commenced in the lifting of track from the Waverley route in the Hawick area.
 A Class 08 shunter was noted at Hawick on November 16th and 5304 was noted two days later with a track recovery train.

 Class 27s at Derby Works during Christmas week were 5404/07/08/09/11/13, whilst 5414 was noted at Haymarket equipped with jumper cables.